Make sure you are familiar with the question schedule and encourage employees to answer.

 Share your own expectations and what you are doing yourself to try and improve the situation.

-Be open for other means of sharing the results.
-Perhaps on your billboard, on shared screens in the office landscape, on the intranet or during the coffee breaks
+Be open to other means of sharing the results.
+Perhaps on your billboard, on shared screens in the office landscape, on the intranet, or during the coffee breaks

 Book follow-up meetings

 Ask your colleagues to contact you if they want to discuss something in the results from an individual perspective

 Are any areas recurring challenges for your group?
 Form a small workgroup that can discuss actions for change - what can they do themselves, what do they need your help with, and what do you need to escalate further up the hierarchy?

 Are there parts of the results individuals can incorporate in their own development plans & discussions?